Philadelphia Shoulder Injury Lawyer

 After having 5 rotator cuff surgeries personally, with long recoveries

 and my arm in a sling, it is the worst injury I have experienced.

 Torn Labrum – Essentially a cup of cartilage that can easily by torn.
-I've had one
+I've had one labrum

-as painful as my rotator cuff surgeries.
+as my rotator cuff surgeries.